Benjamin Montet

 My Research at UNSW

 Kepler has measured short-term variations in the observed flux of hundreds of thousands of stars as a part of its search for exoplanets.
 During this search, signs of long-term variability in the stars are intentionally destroyed.
 Full-frame image (FFI) data from Kepler provide an opportunity to recover this variability to better measure long-term photometric variations.
 We've developed a method to do just that, which we've applied to KIC 8462852 to understand its environment and to 5,000 Sun-like stars to understand their starspot and facular coverage.
-I'm excited about applying this to all stars observed by Kepler to understand how stellar fundamental parameters affect the magnitude and evolution of stellar activity, and the implications for planetary habitability.
+I'm excited about applying this to a larger sample of stars, and combining it with observations of stars over longer time baselines, such as with TESS, Roman, and the Rubin Observatory, to understand how stellar fundamental parameters affect the magnitude and evolution of stellar activity, and the implications for planetary habitability.

 Planetary Dynamics with TESS

 The NASA TESS mission has provided us with data on millions of stars, many of which host orbiting planets.
 TESS has now observed for longer than the primary Kepler mission, enabling transit and eclipse timing variations to become apparent in this dataset.
 With the large Full-Frame Images from this mission, there is still a lot to explore.
-I am the Principal Investigator of the eleanor project to produce the best possible light curves for these stars.
-We are searching these stars for planets and using these data to better understand stellar activity.
-In the future, I'm interested in developing machine learning techniques to characterize planetary signals and signatures of stellar activity in photometric surveys.
-I'm particularly interested in the detection and characterisation of circumbinary planets through their dynamical perturbations on their host binaries, and we have recently been awarded an Australian Research Council Discovery Project grant to do exactly this.
+We are searching these FFIs to find new planets, both through their transits and through the dynamical signatures they impart on their neighbours.
+In the future, I'm interested in developing machine learning techniques to characterize planetary signals and find signs of dynamical perturbations in planetary systems that can be used in both the TESS dataset and upcoming transit surveys.

 Curriculum Vitae